 When he was seeking the U.S. presidency, Biden called Saudi Arabia a “pariah” and vowed to make it “pay the price” for Khashoggi’s murder.

 Now, with inflation raging and gasoline prices soaring, Biden finds himself under immense political pressure to do something.
 OPEC Plus, the energy cartel headed by Saudi Arabia, says it will increase crude oil supply over the next few months, but it’s unclear what, if any, effect it will have on prices at the fuel pump.

 Not an 'isolated event'

-Just a day before the new street sign for Jamal Khashoggi Way was unveiled, the White House announced that Biden will travel to the Middle East and Saudi Arabia next month and will meet with Crown Prince Salman.
+Just a day before the new street sign for Jamal Khashoggi Way was unveiled, the White House announced Biden will travel to the Middle East and Saudi Arabia next month and will meet with Crown Prince Salman.

 Walking back Biden’s comment while a candidate, a senior White House official speaking on background said the U.S. is seeking to recalibrate, not rupture, long-standing ties with Saudi Arabia.

 Diplomatic niceties aside, a current report by Washington-based Freedom House says the “Saudi Arabian government is perhaps the best known in the world for targeting its nationals abroad.”

 Freedom House investigators found Khashoggi's assassination in Turkey was not an “isolated event but rather the outcome of an increasingly physical, targeted campaign against critics and former insiders, including members of the royal family.”

 This campaign to silence critics only increased with Crown Prince Salman’s rise to power.
 Saudi Arabia’s targeting of its nationals living abroad “has included extensive use of spyware, proxy punishment, detentions, assaults, and renditions in nine countries spanning the Middle East, Europe, North America, and Asia,” the report found.